 Substitutions and Variations

-- Pie crust: instead of using my pie crust recipe, you can use the recipe of your choice or a store bought crust.
-The crust should fit a deep pie dish that measures 9 inches in diameter and 1.5 to 2 inches deep.
+- Pie dough: if you're not using my pie crust recipe, you can use your favorite crust or a quality store bought one.
+The crust should fit a pie dish that measures 9 inches in diameter and 1.5 to 2 inches deep.

-- Add a garnish: I love adding a perfect dollop of homemade whipped cream on top of each pie slice, using my easy whipped cream dispenser recipe.
-You can add a scoop of homemade no egg vanilla ice cream or espresso ice cream!
+- Add a garnish: I love topping each slice with the perfect dollop of homemade whipped cream, using my easy whipped cream dispenser recipe.
+You can serve it with a scoop of homemade no egg vanilla ice cream or espresso ice cream for an extra special finish.

 Instructions

 Step 1: Preheat the oven to 375°F (190°C).
-Place the chilled pie dough on a floured work surface.
-Roll the dough into a 12-inch circle.
-To do so, apply gentle force with the rolling pin as you roll from the center of the dough outwards.
-After every couple of rolls, turn the dough about ¼ turn.
-Smooth out any cracks on the edges of the circle.
+Place the chilled pie dough on a floured work surface and roll it into a 12-inch circle.
+Apply gentle, even pressure with the rolling pin, working from the center outward (image 1a).
+After every couple of rolls, rotate the dough ¼ turn (image 1b) and continue rolling (image 1c).
+If small cracks form along the edges, smooth them out gently with your fingers (image 1d).

-Step 2: Carefully transfer the pie dough into a deep pie dish, measuring 9 inches in diameter and 1.5 to 2 inches deep.
-Tightly press the dough into the bottom and sides of the dish.
-Fold any dough overhang back into the dish.
-This forms a thick rim of dough along the circumference of the pie.
+Step 2: Carefully transfer the dough to a 9-inch pie dish that's 1.5 to 2 inches deep.
+Gently press it into the bottom and sides so it fits snugly (image 2).
+Fold any dough overhang back toward the inside of the dish to form a thick, even rim along the edge of the pie.

-Step 3: Flute the crust by pinching the edges of the dough around the knuckle of your index finger.
-Repeat the fluting around the entire circumference.
+Step 3: Flute the crust by pinching the edges of the dough around the knuckle of your index finger (image 3).
+Continue fluting around the entire circumference.

-Step 4: Make an egg wash by whisking the 1 egg and 1 tablespoon of milk together in a small bowl.
-Brush the egg wash over the fluted edges of the pie.
+Step 4: In a small bowl, whisk together 1 egg and 1 tablespoon of milk to make an egg wash.
+Brush it evenly over the fluted edges of the crust (image 4).

-Step 5: Crumple up a piece of parchment in your hands, like you would a piece of trash.
-Then open up the parchment and place it in the crust.
-This keeps the parchment in place.
-Fill the crust to the top with pie weights.
-This prevents the dough from shrinking and puffing up in the oven.
-Place the pie dish on a baking sheet and par-bake the crust for 15 minutes.
-Then remove the crust from the oven, and carefully remove the pie weights.
-Par-bake for another 5 minutes, until the edges and bottom of the crust are a very light golden color.
+Step 5: Crumple up a piece of parchment in your hands, like you would a piece of trash (image 5a).
+Unfold it and place it inside the crust (image 5b); the wrinkles help it stay in place.
+Fill the crust to the top with pie weights (image 5c) to prevent the dough from shrinking or puffing up in the oven.
+Place the pie dish on a baking sheet and par-bake for 15 minutes.
+Remove from the oven and carefully remove the parchment and pie weights.
+Par-bake for another 5 minutes, until the edges and bottom of the crust are a very light golden color (image 5d).

-Step 9: Carefully pour the filling into the pie crust until it is ¾ of the way to the top.
+Step 7: Carefully pour the filling into the pie crust until it is ¾ of the way to the top (image 7).

-Step 10: Place the pie dish on a baking sheet and bake for 50 to 60 minutes, until the center is almost set (it will jiggle a bit if gently nudged).
-After baking for 25 minutes, cover the pie crust with a pie shield or aluminum foil so it doesn't get too dark.
-Let the pie cool for up to 2 hours on a wire rack.
-The pie will continue to set as it cools.
+Step 8: Place the pie dish on a baking sheet and bake for 50 to 60 minutes, until the center is almost set (image 8).
+It should still jiggle slightly when gently nudged.
+After about 25 minutes of baking, cover the edges of the crust with a pie shield or aluminum foil to prevent over-browning.
+Let the pie cool on a wire rack until it reaches room temperature, about 2 hours.
+The filling will continue to set as it cools.
+Then refrigerate until well-chilled.
+For the easiest slicing, let the pie sit at room temperature for about 30 minutes before serving.

 Equipment

-- Pie crust shield or aluminum foil to prevent the crust from turning too dark.
+- Pie crust shield or aluminum foil: protects the edges of the crust from over-browning during baking.

-According to the USDA, pumpkin pie should be refrigerated within 2 hours of baking.
-Cover the top of the pie with plastic wrap and store for up to 3 days in the refrigerator.
-Store in the freezer in an airtight container for 1 to 2 months.
+- Refrigerator: according to the USDA, pumpkin pie should be refrigerated within 2 hours of baking.
+Once cooled, cover the top with plastic wrap or foil and refrigerate for up to 3 days.

 Expert tips